savarmehrotra/ovpl/README.md

     },
 ```

+Also set the SERVER_IP in LOGSERVER_CONFIGURATION to the IP address of the
+machine on which the ADS services are running.

 Edit the file ovpl/src/adapters/settings.py to set the

+    If the services are running on the base machine,
+    set ADS_ON_CONTAINER to False.

+    If the services are running on a container,
+    set ADS_ON_CONTAINER to True.

     Set BASE_IP_ADDRESS = "root@<IP>" where IP is the ip address of
     base machine on which containers are created.